seshendra/dotfiles/README.md

 dotfiles
 ========

-config files for bash, completions, git, vim, etc.
+Vim config for many plugins some of the prominent onces include eclim, nerdtree and solarized